IIIF/api/source/api/image/3.0/index.md

 ```
 {: .urltemplate}

-If the client explicitly wants the JSON-LD content-type, then it _MUST_ specify this in an Accept header, otherwise the server _MUST_ return the regular JSON content-type.
+If the server receives a request with one of the content types above in the Accept header, it _SHOULD_ respond with that content type following the rules of [content negotiation][conneg].
+Otherwise, it _MUST_ respond with the "application/json" content type.

 Servers _SHOULD_ send the `Access-Control-Allow-Origin` header with the value `*` in response to information requests.
 The syntax is shown below and is described in the [CORS][cors-spec] specification.
-This header is required in order to allow the JSON responses to be used by Web applications hosted on different servers.
+This header is required in order to allow the JSON responses to be used by Web applications hosted on different domains.

 ``` none
 Access-Control-Allow-Origin: *